CumulusNetworks/docs/content/cumulus-linux-515/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

 By monitoring both the traffic rate and PPS, you can identify peak usage times and adjust bandwidth allocation or optimize packet paths to ensure low latency and high throughput.

 {{%notice note%}}
-- You can monitor the traffic rate and PPS of physical ports only.
+- You can monitor the traffic rate and PPS of physical ports that are configured with NVUE.
 - The command outputs provide approximate values.
 {{%/notice%}}